ertekin-research-group/CLAMM/CLAMM_MC/README.md

 4. (Optional) `SPIN_STATES`, `SRO_DEFINITION`, etc., depending on your simulation

 ### Example Run
+Once the nessisary input files are supplied simply run:
 ```bash
 ./CLAMM_MC
 ```
 Make sure the required input files are in the same directory or modify the `INPUT` file to provide the full paths.

 ---